thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/knx-connector/data-secure-advanced.md

 | knxkeys_password  | Password to decrypt the knxkeys file.                      |
 | :--------------   | ---------------------------------------------------------- |

-This subsection in configuration file looks like:
+This subsection in the configuration file looks like:

 ```json
 "security": {